 Play a game

 This may seem so juvenile, and if it does, I’m sorry – though not really.
 You picked the wrong blog today, perhaps, but it often works for me.
-Before I tackle a writing project I’ll often first play a game of solitaire or a crossword puzzle on my iPad.
+Before I tackle a writing project, sometimes I first play a game of solitaire or a crossword puzzle on my iPad.
 If I’m really stuck I have found value in reaching into my playful self.
-I actually have toys in my office.
-I often challenge our staff in a game of putt putt through obstacles I have created.
-Playing brings out the kid in me – and the creative juices.
+In most of my offices I’ve kept toys in the office.
+I have been known to challenge our staff in a game of putt putt through obstacles I created.
+Playing brings out the kid in me and the creative juices.

 These are a few which help me when I need to be more creative.